brett8883/DJI_Super-Patcher/readme.md

 - Typically you can expect to see your sat count at between 20-30 sats once they have all connected

 ***************************************************************************************************************************
+  **Motors will restart when aircraft is inverted**

+- By default the aircraft will allow the motors to be restarted even if the aircraft is inverted.
+This parameter is hardcoded and will not be visable in Assistant 2.
+One can remove the props and hold the aircraft upside down and then arm the motors with a CSC to verify this parameter is working.

+- Note: This also means the motors cannot be turned off by turning it upside down.
+When hand catching use the free hand to push down on the throttle stick (left stick in RC type 2) to turn off the motors when hand catching.

    **Does NOT require an internal SD card be installed**